Meghajain84/Election_Analysis/README.md

 ## Election-Audit Summary
 We determined the winning candidate and county with highest number of votes in this project.

-We can use the same code for determining the winner from the elections results of other congressional districts, senatorial and local elections.
-We would need election data corresponding to those.

 ### Ways the code can be used with some modifications:
 (1) Similar to winning candidate votes, we can modify the code to find the candidate with the least number of votes.
 That can be achieved by